vale-cocoa/VDLBinaryExpressionsAPI/README.md

 The methods `validInfix()` and `validPostfix` won't throw an error if the expression is not in any valid notation, but rather return `nil`.

-### Conversion between infix and postfix notation
-The API allow to convert an expression between the two notation forms with the methods `validInfix()` and `validPostfix()`.
-Both methods will return an `Array` whose `Element` is the same as the `Collection` callee, in case it is a valid expression in any of the two notations.

-That is, given a collection of tokens whose order is a valid infix notation expression, `validInfix()` will return it as an array with the same elements in the same order, while  `validPostfix()` instead will return an array with the same operands and operator elements, ordered to form the equivalent expression in postfix notation.

-On the other hand given a collection of tokens whose order is a valid postfix notation expression, `validInfix()` will return an array containing the same elements, but with their order changed and optionally with parenthesis tokens added, to form the equivalent expression in infix notation.
-While `validPostfix()` will return the same elements in the same order of the callee collection inside an array.

 ## API usage example
 Following is a trival example of usage of the API, by implementing some functional binary operators on `String` operands.